tbdp-web/blog/_posts/2021-07-15-game-theory-norms.md

 ---
-published: true
+published: false
 title: The Game Theory of Egoist Societal Norms
 ---
 I discussed these ideas in a previous post, but ever since I made that post, they've been growing and clarifying themselves in my head in a process more akin to metastasization than processing, and I think today is finally the day that they've developed and clarified enough that it's worth producing a second post.
 So, welcome to "The Game Theory of Egoist Societal Norms" version 2.0!

 ## Introduction

 The purpose of this essay is to analyze the game theoretic interests of egoists with respect to society and societal norms (ethics and laws), and what those interests would lead to in terms of a social equiblirum and set of norms.
-In this case, I am ignoring the irrational or not strictly egoistic components of the human psyche, such as metaphysical nonsense beliefs such as "divine right of kings" and "social contract theory."
+In this case, I am ignoring the irrational or not strictly egoistic components of the human psyche, such as metaphysical nonsense beliefs such as "divine right of kings" and "social contract theory" or ideology or altruism in general.

 ## The Nash Equilibirum of Society